brunovgprado/LoanManager/README.md

 You can contribute if you want :grin:

 - Features must be segregated in use cases;
-- keys mus be placed on secrets;
+- keys must be placed on secrets;
 - Coupling must be reduced to minimum;
 - Some project structural issues must be fixed;
 - Unit tests coverage must be increased;